Categories

 For the curious

-If you’re wondering why I’m so excited to own a 25-year-old keyboard, here’s a look at its features:
+If you’re wondering why I’m so excited to own a 25-year-old keyboard, here’s a couple of looks at its features.
+This one’s from four years ago…

 When the DJX II was released, Yamaha made the then-unusual move of creating a promotional video: